Radiologic Technology

 ― Wilhelm Conrad Röntgen

-Our program offers comprehensive education and training in radiologic technology and is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+Our program provides comprehensive education and training in radiologic technology and is fully accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

-Upon completion, you will be eligible to take the certification exams administered by the American Registry of Radiologic Technologists (ARRT) and the California Department of Public Health’s Radiologic Health Branch (RHB), preparing you for a career in radiologic technology and medical imaging.
+Upon successful completion, you will be eligible to sit for the certification exam administered by the American Registry of Radiologic Technologists (ARRT) and apply for both the Certified Radiologic Technologist (CRT) and Fluoroscopic Radiologic Technologist (FRT) certifications through the California Department of Public Health’s Radiologic Health Branch (RHB).

 What You’ll Study